svenka82/CSE-575---Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
-This code contains Naive Bayes Classifier without using existing packages of sklearn
+This code contains Naive Bayes Classifier without using existing packages of sklearn for movie review data - CSE575 ASSIGNMENT1